Walls of Jerusalem National Park

 Bushwalkers must carry a tent.
 Huts within the park are small, in poor condition and suitable for emergency shelter only.

-The Walls of Jerusalem National Park is approximately a one hour and forty-minute drive 200 km south west of Launceston, however the park itself is not accessible by road.
+The Walls of Jerusalem National Park is approximately a 1 hr 40-min drive, 200 kilometres south-west of Launceston, however the park itself is not accessible by road.
 Bushwalkers must walk up into the park from the carpark located off the gravel Mersey Forest Road near Lake Rowallan.